Blog

 Why their site is excellent:

-• The homepage has a carousel of appealing images with appropriate call-to-action.
+• The homepage has a carousel of appealing images with an appropriate call-to-action.
 Each page of the website uses real-life photos to communicate the message of the organisation.

 • Feeding America makes it very easy to find food banks or get help for those who are in need.
 The navigation bar sticks to the top as you scroll down the site.
 It has a Need Help button in addition to the usual Donate.